shoaib944/EDA-on-used-cars-using-Python/README.md

 1.What kind of SELLERs we have the most?

->> Most of the sellers are private (99%) and commercial seller are very least
+A:Most of the sellers are private (99%) and commercial seller are very least

 2.How does the price of a car vary with the power it can deliver?